-9. Frederick Douglass on racism in the North, 1870 (#GLC01954)

-In 1870 Thomas Burnett Pugh, an ardent abolitionist prior to the Civil War, invited Frederick Douglass to participate in the "Star Course" lecture series he had organized at the Academy of Music in Philadelphia.
+- 11. Death threat from the Ku Klux Klan to Charles Sumner (#GLC07202.03) (American History, 1493-1945 login required) In 1866, Charles Sumner and the Radical Republicans began pushing a civil rights bill, legislation designed to protect freed slaves from Southern Black Codes.
+It was reintroduced in 1873.
+After Sumner's death, the bill became the Civil Rights Act of 1875, outlawing racial discrimination in public places.
+The Supreme Court overturned the law in 1883. - 12.
+Frederick Douglass on racism in the North, 1870 (#GLC01954) In 1870 Thomas Burnett Pugh, an ardent abolitionist prior to the Civil War, invited Frederick Douglass to participate in the "Star Course" lecture series he had organized at the Academy of Music in Philadelphia.
 However, Douglass "learned with some surprise considering our recently improved civilization, that in servile deference to a vulgar and senseless prejudice against my long abused and proscribed people, the Directors of that popular Hall persist in refusing to allow it to be used for a lecture to which my race shall be admitted on terms of equality with others."
-In this strongly worded letter refusing the speaking engagement, Douglass conveyed his disgust not only with the academy's policy but also at the "intensity of [Philadelphia's] wolfish hate and snobbish pride of race."

-10. William Seward's copy of The Fifteenth Amendment, 1870 (#GLC00788)
+In this strongly worded letter refusing the speaking engagement, Douglass conveyed his disgust not only with the academy's policy but also at the "intensity of [Philadelphia's] wolfish hate and snobbish pride of race." - 13.
+William Seward's copy of The Fifteenth Amendment, 1870 (#GLC00788)